air/configtest/Salt article.md

 ## Here's the plan

 1. Create a *master* server.
-You could use an existing machine - say, [from the first tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-salt-on-ubuntu-12-04) - to save a few beer tokens.
+Optionally you could use an existing machine - say, [from the first tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-salt-on-ubuntu-12-04) - to save a few beer tokens, but we'll assume you're starting from scratch.
 1. Create a *minion* - thank you Salt developers for using this word - and test it.
 1. The fun part: Tweak and snapshot the minion as a template for future droplets.
 1. Demonstrate your new powers.